 If you are looking to enjoy one of the many great lakes in Canada, getting a boat is inevitable.
 There are many options to choose from, including small family boats, fast speed boats and even a house boat.
 Whatever type of boat you are looking for, you will likely need financing or leasing to get it.
 At Smarter Loans, you can browse top financing and leasing providers in Canada.
-Below you will find a list of reputable companies in Canada that offer boat and yacht financing and leasing with reasonable terms, even if you have poor credit. click “Apply Now” next to one of them to get started.
+Below you will find a list of reputable companies in Canada that offer boat and yacht financing and leasing with reasonable terms, even if you have a poor credit score. click “Apply Now” next to one of them to get started.

 You can pre-apply here at Smarter Loans and we will find a suitable lender for you.